Ferritic stainless steel: Mechanical properties

+Ferritic stainless steels exhibit a ductile-brittle transition temperature (DBTT) which reduces its toughness at lower temperatures.
+They are also susceptible to 475 °C embrittlement which results in embrittlement and a loss of plasticity when heated in the range the range of 250 to 550 °C (480 to 1,020 °F).
+Ferritic stainless steels have low creep strength at temperatures above 500 °C.

 Physical properties

 Ferritic stainless steels are magnetic.
-Some of their important physical, electrical, thermal and mechanical properties are given in the table here below.

 Compared to austenitic stainless steels, they offer a better thermal conductivity, a plus for applications such as heat exchangers.
 The thermal expansion coefficient, close to that of carbon steel, facilitates the welding to carbon steels.